How to Visit Mt Vesuvius in 2025: by Car, Bus & Tours

 Vesuvio Express bus brings you from Ercolano railway station to Mount Vesuvius.

-If you wonder if you can visit Mt Vesuvius with kids, the answer is yes, of course.
-However, you should know that the trail is not accessible to strollers, and parts of the hike are a bit steep.
+If you’re wondering whether you can visit Mt.
+Vesuvius with kids, the answer is yes!
+However, keep in mind that the trail is not stroller-friendly, and some sections are a bit steep.

-All in all, I think that kids from about 4-5 years old should be able to do the walk next to the rim without too much help.
-The most challenging part is actually at the beginning – the 10-min uphill walk from the entrance to the crater rim.
-Once you reach the crater, the trail is more or less flat, with a few stairs here and there.
+Generally, kids around 4-5 years old should be able to walk along the rim with minimal assistance.
+The most challenging part is right at the beginning—a 10-minute uphill walk from the entrance to the crater rim.
+Once at the top, the trail is mostly flat with just a few stairs along the way.

 Children hiking to Vesuvius crater